 where \(\mathcal{F}\) is any closed two-form.
 If \(\mathcal{F}\) is closed, but not exact, the transformation is a global symmetry.
 In fact, the existence of a potential that is closed, but not exact, is the origin of the Aharonov--Bohm effect in electrodynamics \cite{sanders2014ElectromagnetismLocalCovariance}.
 If \(\mathcal{F}\) is exact, then the transformation is a gauge transformation.
 Gauge transformations that do not vanish at infinity will eventually become the asymptotic symmetries in this description.

 At this point, it is natural to ask whether closed \(p\)-forms in \(\mathbb{R}^2 \times \mathbb{S}^2\) are always exact.
 The answer is negative.
-There exists precisely one two-form that is closed, but not exact, which is the volume form on the unit sphere (see the Appendix).
+Up to equivalence, there is precisely one two-form that is closed, but not exact.
+This is the volume form on the unit sphere (see App. \ref{app: differential-forms}).
 Since this form is closed, its effects are not captured by the field \(\mathcal{H}\), but they can still have physical manifestations.
 As previously mentioned, this is the same mechanism that gives rise to the Aharonov--Bohm effect in electrodynamics.
 Our investigations are not topological in nature, so the existence of this field configuration will not impact our results.
 Nevertheless, the existence of a closed, but nonexact, two-form on the sphere will be relevant for other reasons.

 An important subtlety of this theory---and of \(p\)-form electrodynamics more generally---is that it involves reducible gauge symmetries.
 Let us consider a gauge transformation for the \(\mathcal{B}\)-field.
 We have